Knowledge Translation (KT) Consortium

 Research on Disability is a collective of various Centers focused on Disability statistics, demographics and policy measurement.

-Ticket To Work Program Managers (TPM)(link is external)
+Ticket To Work Program Manager (TPM)(link is external)

 Social Security’s Ticket to Work (Ticket) Program supports career development for people ages 18 through 64 who receive Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI) benefits because of his or her disability.
 The goal of this free and voluntary program is to help people with disabilities move toward financial independence through work.
 The Ticket Program connects beneficiaries with free employment services to help them decide if working is right for them, prepare for work, search for a job or maintain success while working.
 Participants can receive services such as career counseling, vocational rehabilitation, and job search assistance and training from authorized Ticket Program service providers, such as Employment Networks (EN) or State Vocational Rehabilitation (VR) agencies.

-Vocational Rehabilitation Technical Assistance Center on Quality Employment (VRTAC-QE)(link is external)
+Vocational Rehabilitation Technical Assistance Center for Quality Management (VRTAC-QM)(link is external)

 Operated by Interwork Institute at San Diego State University